liamtlr/project-snowflake/README.md

 * Calendar
 * Autosuggest for skills
 * Broadcast function between project organiser and volunteers
-* Gamification: volunteers get points and no shows get bard karma
+* Gamification: volunteers get points and no shows get bad karma

 ## What went well